cybernetics/JTemplate/README.md

 ### DispatcherServlet Class
 `DispatcherServlet` is an abstract base class for REST services.
 Service operations are defined by adding public methods to a concrete service implementation.

-Services are accessed by submitting an HTTP request for a path associated with a servlet instance.
+Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the response stream.

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResponseMapping` annotation associates a template document with a method result.
 If specified, `TemplateEncoder` is used to apply the template to the return value to produce the final response.
 If no response mapping is specified, the return value is automatically serialized as JSON using the `JSONEncoder` class. `RequestMethod`, `ResponseMapping`, and `JSONEncoder` are all discussed in more detail below.